zenaro147/NeoGB-Printer/README.md

 You will need to add a [little Push Button like this](https://pt.aliexpress.com/item/1005002824489337.html) to convert all RAW data to BMP and/or PNG.
 To use it, just set the `#define BTN_PUSH` in `config.h` to any pin you want.

 The function is simple:
-* Single press: Force to refresh the image ID (only two games require this action: `E.T.: Digital Companion` and `Mary-Kate and Ashley Pocket Planner`)
+* Single short press: Force to refresh the image ID (only two games require this action: `E.T.: Digital Companion` and `Mary-Kate and Ashley Pocket Planner`).
-* Long Press: Convert all RAW data to BMP
+* Long Press: Convert all RAW data to BMP.

 ```
 PushButton Schematic